Bernie Clifton: Career

 Clifton was a contestant on Series 5 of The Voice UK, applying under his birth name.
 He performed "The Impossible Dream (The Quest)" from Man of La Mancha, and did not advance past the blind auditions.
 Following his appearance on the show he released an album of covers called The Impossible Dream, which included "The Lady in Red" and "Wind Beneath My Wings".
 After a death metal band's song titles were printed on his album cover by mistake, Clifton presented an award at the Kerrang!
 Awards in June 2016.

 In 2018, he starred in ITV's Last Laugh in Vegas, a documentary following eight "showbiz legends" as they prepared a show in Las Vegas.

 In January 2020, Clifton appeared as a guest on the first episode of the new series of Crackerjack! on CBBC.
 In February that year, he played himself in the first episode of Meet The Richardsons on Dave.
 Within the episode, he is a family friend of Jon Richardson and teaches him how to operate a monkey puppet similar to his ostrich.

 Clifton has starred in several pantomimes, playing the father of Cinderella at the Hull New Theatre in 2018 and at Northampton's Royal & Derngate in 2019.
 He has also presented shows on BBC Radio Sheffield, and BBC Radio 4.

 In 2018, Inside No. 9 titled an episode "Bernie Clifton's Dressing Room"; while Clifton himself didn't appear in the episode, he was mentioned as part of a key plot point occurring in the titular room.

 On 10 March 2022, he made an unplanned telephone appearance on the Chris Moyles Show on Radio X, having been referenced by comedian, Jon Richardson, who appeared on the radio show earlier that morning.

+On 6 January 2026, he was the guest star in the final show of Inside Number 9: Stage/Fright at the Hammersmith Apollo.

 Personal life

 In 1961 Clifton married Marjorie Hancock (b.
 1932).
 They went on to have four children together.
 Clifton was widowed on 9 September 2000.
+He lives in Barlow, Derbyshire.